WRSimulator/documentation/docs/en/simulator.md

 - To launch the simulator, click on the icon:
 ![](media/launch_icon.png)

-- right-click on a simulable object to :
+- right-click on a simulation object to :
     - edit its properties,
     - rotate synoptic and cylinder objects to the nearest degree.
 ![](media/right_click.png)